ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

   * compile

-    * Does NOT ensure code is py2.6+ and py3.5+ compatable
+    * Does NOT ensure code is py2.6+ and py3.5+ compatible

   * Sanity